freelawproject/seal-rookery/README.md

 Selecting `ImageSizes.ORIGINAL` will give you a link to the original image that we have in our collection.
 You'd want to use this to make custom sized images, say.

-For questions about the reliability, pricing, privacy, and security of the service see [the readme file for the judge-pics repository][jps].
+For questions about the reliability, pricing, versioning, privacy, and security of the service see [the readme file for the judge-pics repository][jps].

 ## Contributing